khesualdo/CalgaryHacks-2018/README.md

 ## What it does

-CeroBuks is a multilevel application, which was designed to notify users and emergency services in critical situations by modern ways of communication such as Twitter, phone calls, and SMS.
+Shootify is a multilevel application, which was designed to notify users and emergency services in critical situations by modern ways of communication such as Twitter, phone calls, and SMS.

 ## How we built it